 Don’t delete, only uninstall!

 If you didn’t want an application on your Mac and just deleted the software’s folder, you didn’t do it right.
-Why is my mac so slow?
+Why is my mac so slow, that too all of a sudden for no reason?
 Maybe because you deleted a bunch of programs instead of uninstalling them.
 Deleting isn’t the same as uninstalling.
 When you just delete an application’s files, you are doing more harm than good as you will not be getting rid of system generated data related to that application.
 Your OS X will have a lot of logs, caches and registry entries that will continue to exist even after you delete an application’s files.

 However, if you uninstalled an app or program that you don’t want, you are removing all traces of it, meaning that you are letting your OS X know that you absolutely don’t need this program.

 Clean My Mac 3, mentioned in the first point, has a fantastic uninstaller that allows you to select programs that you want to uninstall with just a click, then uninstalling such programs with all but just a click.
 Don’t delete but uninstall the program, preferably with a program like Clean My Mac 3.